-BUS 388 - Applied Statistical Methods (4) Prerequisite: MTH 270 This course is designed to go beyond the topics covered in a one-term introductory statistics course.
+BUS 388 - Applied Statistical Methods (4) Prerequisites: ENG 112/112H, MTH 270.
+This course is designed to go beyond the topics covered in a one-term introductory statistics course.
 These new topics include: Analysis of Variance (ANOVA) and special topics in regression analysis.
 The course will also investigate sets of data called time series, which consist of values corresponding to different time intervals.
 A major objective of this segment is to examine past time series data and use our observations to forecast, or predict future values.
 In addition, students will use Microsoft Excel and IBM SPSS Statistics to learn how to incorporate statistical results into sample reports as well as gain exposure to the field of data analytics and the analysis of large complex datasets.
-A2, R2

-BUS 401 - Operations Management (4) Prerequisite: BUS 300.
-This course examines the detailed functions, planning, processes, and practices used to effectively oversee/manage the 'value-adding' activities within a business.
-This includes a solid overview of the history and evolution of said processes & practices, including an introduction to the Theory of Constraints which is a proven systems-based tool for more effectively managing 'value-adding' activities.
+A2, R2 practices, including an introduction to the Theory of Constraints which is a proven systems-based tool for more effectively managing 'value-adding' activities.
 From here, the students will be exposed to other systems-based processes and practices for other aspects of organizational management.
 These include: models and practices involving logistics including transportation, warehousing, and distribution channels.
 This course will also work with supply side management.
 It is the overall goal of this class to provide the student with a solid understanding of the approaches to Operations Management through a real world current operational and managerial challenges team projects.